Tags

 3. Know your analytics: Stax

 Stax is a SaaS platform in the financial services industry.
 The business was looking for a way to unify communication—which was a challenge because they had over 200 employees to keep connected.
-And with a growing customer base, Stax was quickly becoming a 24/7 business, which meant it needed 24/7 customer support from its contact center software to keep up.
+And with a growing customer base, Stax was quickly becoming a 24/7 business, which meant it needed 24/7 customer support from its contact centre software to keep up.

 Wendy Meli, Information Systems Manager at Stax, needed an easy way to see how many support team reps she needed to schedule on a daily and weekly basis.

-To do that, she chose a contact center platform that came with those real-time analytics.
+To do that, she chose a contact centre platform that came with those real-time analytics.
 Dialpad, to be specific, since it has built-in heatmaps in its dashboard that show call volume patterns and average speed to answer:

 “Knowing when we need to have more or less people available from the heat mapping tool is great, as well as being able to see how many concurrent calls someone’s getting during that time,” says Wendy.